Performance and the Maternal (2019 – 2021)

 Children in Performance (2016 – 2018)

-An ongoing research project between Dr Adele Senior (Leeds Beckett University) and the Institute for the Art and Practice of Dissent at Home.
+A research project between Dr Adele Senior (Leeds Beckett University) and the Institute for the Art and Practice of Dissent at Home.
 Research events included ‘Against Children’ gathering at the Institute in December 2016, and ‘With Children: The Child as a Collaborator and Performer’ at Leeds Beckett University in January 2017.
-A special issue ‘On Children’ from Performance Research journal is currently in the making.
+A special issue ‘On Children’ from Performance Research journal was published in 2018.

 Performance and the Maternal (2015 – 2017)